-Attendance: Students are expected to be in attendance at the Regional Education Center every day that school is in session, unless excused by Southern Cayuga.
+Attendance: Students are expected to be in attendance at the Regional Education Center in Auburn, NY every day that school is in session, unless excused by Southern Cayuga.
 To do well and learn the skills of a particular trade, students need to have good attendance.